Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Most important, watch others.
 You probably know someone who makes consistently good guesses.
 Actually, you probably know more such people than you imagine you do.
 Many great guessers conceal from others — and sometimes themselves — that they're guessing.
 They present a demeanor of knowledge and confidence designed to conceal their guessing.

 When someone appears to "know" something you think they might not actually know, make a note of it.
 Later, imagine how you would have made that guess.
 This exercise, repeated over time, gives you a chance to build your guessing skills.
-First in this series Go to top Top Next issue: Durable Agreements Next Issue
+How to Make Good Guesses: Strategy First issue in this series Go to top Top Next issue: Durable Agreements Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!